 They are stuck in a limbo, because, their version of reality fails miserably once they step outside their bubble world.

-Even as the changing world seeps into their largely homogenized, isolated communities, they desperately try to hold on to their narratives with such visceral obstinacy, that they cannot see that the malice of racism cuts both ways — it does not just destroy its victims, but in the long run, the blind hate they nurture, would destroy the racist societies themselves.
+Even as the changing world seeps into these largely homogenized, isolated communities, they desperately try to hold on to their narratives with such visceral obstinacy, that they cannot see that the malice of racism cuts both ways — it does not just destroy the victims, but in the long run, the blind hate they nurture, would destroy the racist societies themselves.

 As Salman Rushdie wrote in his novel, “Two Years Eight Months and Twenty-Eight Nights”: